mpicbg-csbd/unet-smfish-seg/notes/notes.md

 and now CUDNN_STATUS_INTERNAL_ERROR ggguguugggg

-# Problem: What kind of improvement do I expect to find with the new data?
+# Question/Problem: What kind of improvement do I expect to find with the new data?

 I don't know, even roughly, what kind of improvement to expect with the new data.
 Should the (validation) loss decrease?